pdenno/sheetserver/README.md

 (4) Navigate to http://localhost:8855/sheetserver/ok .
 You should get an 'ok'

-(5) Any further investigation assumes you are willing to learn a little about [https://clojure.org/](Clojure).
+(5) Any further investigation assumes you are willing to learn a little about [Clojure](https://clojure.org/).
 Above all, have fun!

 ### Install for non-developer usage

 Ask for a jar file.

+## Running the program

-## Running as a non-developer
+### Running as a non-developer

 ```
 Usage: java -jar sheetserver-0.1.0-standalone.jar [--port <port num>]